King of Wrap – Christo and Jeanne-Claude

 Extra info and links

-You can find out more info on the Christo and Jean-Claude website
+You can find out more info on the Christo and Jeanne-Claude website

 We started our conversation today about Lucy Delano and her contemporary dissertation for her MA.
 It was titled 5000 words about art and consisted of the sentence “5000 words about art” being repeated until the word count had been reached.